 View audience estimates while building your segments, including breakdowns by both platform and opt-in status.
 Estimates are updated automatically as you make changes to your segment, allowing you to quickly see how your audience changes.

-To learn more about this updated feature, see Estimated Audience in the Segments section of our Audience documentation.
+To learn more about this updated feature, see Estimated Audience in the Segments Builder documentation.

 We are pleased to announce support for iOS 10 in our latest iOS SDK release: 8.0.0.
 With the launch of iOS 10, we are adding support for iOS Rich Notifications and content extensions.
 Get started creating iOS 10 apps today by: